freenet/web/hugo-site/content/ghostkey/create/_index.md

 manager.
 You can read an article about Ghost Keys [here](/news/introducing-ghost-keys/).

 We offer a $1 donation option to ensure that Ghost Keys are accessible to everyone, especially those with limited means.
-This is the lowest amount we can offer without credit card processing fees consuming most of the donation.
-However, if you're able to contribute more, we encourage you to do so.
 Your generosity directly supports the ongoing development of Freenet, helping us build a more private, secure, and decentralized internet.
 Your donation amount will be recorded in the Ghost Key certificate and could provide additional benefits in the future.

 We use [Stripe](https://stripe.com/) for credit card processing.